pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Cosine Similarity

 Cosine Similarity directly measures the semantic similarity between the video and each candidate question-answer embedding.
-This model has no learned parameters and requires the video and text embeddings to have identical dimensionality.
+Because it performs no training, it provides a simple baseline for evaluating the quality of pretrained representations.

 **Score**